 The Commission receives a diverse range of enquiries regarding alleged discrimination.
-Many enquirers describe situations which do not necessarily constitute unlawful discrimination as defined by the Act, and Commission officers attempt to direct the enquirer t o the correct agency to deal with their issue.
+Some enquirers describe situations which do not necessarily constitute unlawful discrimination as defined by the Act, including allegations of unfair dismissal and freedom of information enquiries.
+Commission officers attempt to direct the enquirer to the correct agency or organisation to deal with their issue.

-Where allegations of unlawful discrimination are accepted by the Commissioner as complaints under the Act, delegated conciliation officers investigate and attempt to conciliate those complaints on behalf of the Commissioner.
+Where allegations of unlawful discrimination are accepted by the Commissioner as complaints under the Act, they are delegated to a conciliation officers to investigate and attempts to conciliate complaints on behalf of the Commissioner.

 Answering enquiries from the community

-The Commission received 1,589 enquiries during 2016-17 from people who visited the Commission’s office in person, phoned the enquiries line or sent in a written enquiry by fax, email, via the website or by letter.
-The number of enquires received by the Commission has been declining over time.
-The current year’s total number of enquiries was 8.9% lower than the 1,745 enquiries received in the 2015-16 financial year.
-The decline in the number of enquiries received reflects in part the types of information requested by enquirers being readily available through the Commission’s website and other on-line platforms.
+The Commission received 1546 enquiries during 2017-18 from people who visited the Commission’s office in person, phoned the enquiries line or sent in a written enquiry electronically or by hardcopy.
+The number of enquires received by the Commission has been declining over time, but in the current financial year the number of enquiries was only marginally lower than the 1,589 enquiries received in the 2016-17 financial year.

-Of the 391 written enquiries received, nearly 82.7% are now received via the website, email or Facebook.
+Of the 456 written enquiries received, 85.7% were received via the website or email.

 Nature of enquiries

-The areas of discrimination nominated by enquirers in 2016-17 reflected the pattern of previous years.
-More than half of the enquiries handled related to employment (50.6%).
-Enquiries regarding goods, services and facilities were the next largest area (13.8%), followed by education (5.9%).
+The areas of discrimination mentioned by enquirers in 2017-18 reflected the pattern of previous years.
+Nearly half of the enquiries handled related to the area of employment (48.1%).
+Enquiries regarding goods, services and facilities were the next largest area (14.7%), followed by education (5.2%).

 - Private enterprise (4.5%)